List of Kim Possible episodes

 The following is a list of episodes for the Disney Channel series Kim Possible, which aired from June 7, 2002, to September 7, 2007.
 A total of four seasons, 87 episodes, and three TV movies were produced.

+Since the episodes are shown according to their air dates, and not the order in which they were produced, which usually shows the chronology of the episodes, some continuity errors are presented throughout the series, mainly during the first season.
+With the exception of the So the Drama episodes and some season 3 episodes, the series' production order most closely reflects the intended chronological episode order.